-This sets the name of your server (and prevents several warning messages when you start Apache).
-In Section 4.2.2 we will show how to apply this change.
 In this course we do not try to explain all the details of the apache2.conf file.
 The default settings are suitable for a basic web server.

-Another file specific to the web site is:
+An important file specific to the web site is:

-'''

 /etc/apache2/sites-available/default

-'''

 This file contains configuration options specific to a site.
 (You can potentially host multiple sites on the one Apache server).
+If you look at the contents of the file, you will see towards the bottom it "includes" another file: